 The Centre for Nursing Studies offers Prior Learning Assessment (PLA) as a service to students who feel they may have achieved learning through previous knowledge and experience.

-If you are interested in completing this program, please complete the LPN Mental Health Program Registration Form (PDF).
+If you are interested in completing this program, please complete the LPN Mental Health Registration Form July 2023 (PDF).

 For inquiries and further information, please contact